Cray-HPE/docs-csm/operations/validate_csm_health.md

 The areas should be tested in the order they are listed on this page.
 Errors in an earlier check may cause errors in later checks because of dependencies.

-**NOTE:** It can take up to 15 minutes, and sometimes longer, for NCN clocks to sync after an upgrade or when a system is brought back up.
-If a clock sync test fails, wait 15 minutes and try again.
+**NOTE:** It can take up to 15 minutes, and sometimes longer, for NCN clocks to synchronize after an upgrade or when a system is brought back up.
+If a clock skew test fails, then wait 15 minutes and try again.

 ## Topics